Malchoo/microservice_project/README.md

 The SharedKernel contains common code and abstractions used across all microservices.
 This promotes code reuse and ensures consistency in the implementation of cross-cutting concerns.

-## Getting Started

-(Here you would include instructions on how to set up and run the project locally, including any prerequisites, configuration steps, and commands to start the microservices.)

-## Development

-(This section would include information for developers on how to contribute to the project, coding standards, and any development workflows or tools used.)

-## Testing

-(Describe the testing strategy for the microservices, including unit tests, integration tests, and any end-to-end testing approaches.)

-## Deployment

-(Provide information on how to deploy the microservices, including any containerization or orchestration tools used.)

-## Contributing

-(Include guidelines for how others can contribute to the project, if applicable.)

-## License

-(Specify the license under which the project is released.)

----

 **Note**: This project is for presentation purposes and demonstrates architectural concepts.
 It is not intended to be a fully functional production system.